latex3/xpdftex/README.md

    * on windows make copies from the small (2kb) `luahbtex.exe` (or `luatex.exe` if you want to use that engine) in `...\texlive\2022\bin\win32` and call them `xpdflatex.exe` and `xpdflatex-dev.exe`.
+   * on other systems you should be able to make a symbolic link of `luahbtex` (or `luatex`) so in `.../texlive/2022/bin/*` execute `ln -s luahbtex xpdflatex` and `ln -s luahbtex xpdflatex-dev` or equvalent commands  for your operating system.

 * Add entries to a `fmtutil.cnf` in `texmf-local/web2c` (create it if needed):